C2DH/playing-ranke-two-stack/README.md

 ## Installation warm up

-Cerate a `config/application-production.properties` file in the `config` folder folliwing the example properties file. adjust the SMTP config according to your system:
+Create a `config/application-production.properties` file in the `config` folder folliwing the example properties file. adjust the SMTP config according to your system:

 ```